Agricultural Financing – REAP Grants

 We work closely with you and grant writers who have years of experience in assisting small businesses.
 They charge a small service fee to complete the forms, gather the necessary documents, and expedite the state and federal submission packet.

-How Do I know if My Project Will Qualify?
+How Do I know if My Project Will Qualify for a REAP Grant?

 SES works on your behalf with experienced grant writers who run a ‘pre-score’ calculation to determine whether your project is likely to be awarded.
 After the rating is calculated, they can determine whether your project would score competitively on a full application.
 This saves you time and money.